| Mode Blended learning |

 Methodology

-- Face-to-face working sessions with the entire class group.
+- Face-to-face and virtual sessions with the whole class group.

 Driven by